 b1) existing and new Questions;

-b2) existing and new ITUR Resolutions, and
+b2) existing and new ITU-R Resolutions, and

 b3) topics to be carried forward to the next study period, as identified in the SG Chairs Reports to the RA;

-c) delete any Question that an SG Chair, at two consecutive Assemblies, reports as having received no study contributions, unless a Member State, Sector Member or Associate2 reports that it is undertaking studies on that Question and will contribute the results of those studies prior to the next Assembly, or unless a newer version of the Question is approved;
+c) delete any Question that an SG Chair, at two consecutive Assemblies, reports as having received no study contributions, unless a Member State, Sector Member or Associate2 indicates that it is undertaking studies on that Question and will contribute the results of those studies prior to the next Assembly, or unless a newer version of the Question is approved;

+[Editor’s note: editorial modification proposed to reduced unnecessary used of “report”]

-d) decide, in the light of the approved programme of work, on the need to maintain, terminate or establish SGs (see Resolution ITU-R 4) and, where appropriate, other groups, and allocate to each of them the Questions to be studied;
+d) decide, in the light of the approved programme of work, on the need to maintain, terminate or establish SGs (see Resolution ITU-R 4) and, where appropriate, other groups, and allocate to each of them the Questions to be studied (see Resolution ITU-R 5);

+[Editor’s note: Modification to complement the Reference to Resolution ITU-R 4 containing ITU-R SG structure]

 e) appoint Chairs and Vice-Chairs of the SGs, RAG, CPM, CCV and, as applicable, other groups established by the RA, pursuant to the provisions of Resolution 208 (Rev. Bucharest, 2022) of the Plenipotentiary Conference and taking into account the proposals of the meeting of Heads of Delegation (see § А1.2.1.2 below);

 f) give special attention to radiocommunication matters of common interest to developing countries and consider grouping Questions of interest to the developing countries as far as possible, in order to facilitate their participation in the study of those Questions;

+[Editor’s note: No modification has been proposed for f) above, however, Canada is seeking clarification on the objective of the second portion of the text starting with “ and consider …”.
+This seems to suggest that Questions of interest to the developing countries be , as far as possible, grouped and assigned to a specific SG to facilitate the participation of developing countries.]

-g) review and consider the approval of revised or new ITUR Resolutions;
+g) review and consider the approval of revised or new ITU-R Resolutions;

-h) consider the modification, approval or rejection of draft ITUR Recommendations proposed by the SGs and the membership, and any other documents within its scope, or make arrangements for the delegation of the consideration and approval of draft Recommendations and other documents to the SGs, as set out elsewhere in this Resolution or in other ITUR Resolutions, as appropriate;
+h) consider the approval of draft revised or new ITU-R Recommendations and any other draft revised or new ITU-R documents (see Annex 2) proposed by the SGs and the membership, within the scope of the RA;

+i) review, and revise as required, arrangements for the delegation of the consideration for approval of draft new and revised Recommendations and other draft new or revised ITU-R documents by the Member States in the interval between RAs, as set out elsewhere in this Resolution or in other ITUR Resolutions, as appropriate;

+[Editor’s note: The proposals above are meant to simplify the text:

+1-The expression “consider the approval” already encompasses all possible outcomes of the Radiocommunication Assembly (RA)’s review of a draft Recommendation—namely rejection, approval of the text as received, or approval with modifications to the text received .
+Therefore, all these outcomes are implicitly covered when this formulation is used, including in item g).

+2- The same logic applies to other draft revised or new documents—particularly draft Questions—that may be submitted to the RA for approval.
+Since Recommendations and Questions are the only documents requiring RA approval, and they are also the only ones for which procedures already exist to delegate approval outside the RA, it is unnecessary to add language such as “make arrangements.”
+The RA simply needs to review and revise as required, these arrangements.

+3- Finally, even under current procedures, approval is effectively carried out through consultation of the Member States as opposed to approval by the SG..

+]